luthraprerna/helloworld/_posts/2025-11-21-first-blog.md

 Think of it like going on a trek: there’s the commercialized route and the unknown trail.
 The commercial path exists for a reason: it’s safe, familiar, has food joints and clear walking trails.
 The unknown path usually comes with its own challenges: it’s uncertain, after all but it opens you up to serendipity and lifelong learnings, whether good or bad.

 There’s nothing wrong with either path.
-But I do detest when people who try to force others to follow a commercialized path, or judge those who don’t.
+But I do detest people who try to force others to follow a commercialized path, or judge those who don’t.
 To those who try especially hard to bend others, I want to ask:

 <p align="center">
   <img src="/helloworld/assets/blog1_1.gif" alt="Geet from the movie Jab We Met">